ShiPC-AI/LPR-Survey/README.md

 - **2025.02:** We upload the figures and pdf

 ### Citation
-If you think this work is useful for your research, please cite our paper:
+If this work is useful for your research, please cite our paper:
 ```
 @article{zhang2024lidar,
   title={Lidar-based place recognition for autonomous driving: A survey},